haijiaolu/vol/docs/post/raymond-2014.md

 can't.)

 More generally, if you write like a semi-literate boob you will very likely be ignored.
 So don't use instant-messaging shortcuts.
-Spelling "you"as "u"makes you look like a semi-literate boob to save two entire keystrokes.
+Spelling "you" as "u" makes you look like a semi-literate boob to save two entire keystrokes.
 Worse: writing like a l33t script kiddie hax0r is the absolute kiss of death and guarantees you will receive nothing but stony silence (or, at best, a heaping